stonewukong/z-search/README.md

 # Z-Search

-This browser extension makes it easier for you to find books on ZLibrary and Anna's Archive directly from Amazon pages.
-When you're browsing Amazon, it automatically detects the language and the correct ZLibrary domain for your region, so you don’t have to worry about searching for the right version.
-It’s a quick and simple way to access books you’re interested in!
+I made this browser extension because I was tired of jumping tabs to find books on ZLibrary and Anna’s Archive after browsing on Amazon.
+Now, with this extension, you get two simple buttons right on the page—one for ZLibrary and one for Anna’s Archive.
+It’s made my life so much easier, and I hope it helps you too.

 ## Features